To pursue a concentration in Hispanic Studies, you will need to take a minimum of 24 points in a total of eight courses.

 A minimum of four electives must be taken from the department’s 3000- or 4000-level offerings.
 One of these courses may be selected outside the department, provided it addresses Hispanic topics.
 Approved courses taken abroad may be counted in either category (inside or outside the department).
 Up to 3 courses taken abroad may apply toward the concentration.

-The senior seminar is not required, but it may be taken as an elective.
-Majors and Honors candidates have priority for enrollment in senior seminars.
+The senior seminar is not required, but it may be taken as an advanced elective.